-INCLUDING NEW TOO VORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS LS, ACROSS SECTORS ilitate accelerated uptake of new medicines and regimens (using GDF Indicator Country uptake of bedaquiline, delamanid (DLM), and new pediatric formulations, ("uptake").
-Definition Uptake is defined as new medicines/regimens introduced in GDF priority countries (26 priority countries - 25 currently eligible for bedaquiline and delamanid via GDF).
-3 GDF will also report the volume or estimated number of new treatments supplied to priority countries Rationale for use KPI focuses on GDF role in providing access to new tools to facilitate expedited introduction (medicines, regimens,) as they become available/recommended.
+GOAL 3: FACILITATE WORLDWIDE, EQUITABLE ACCESS TO TB MEDICINES AND DIAGNOSTICS INCLUDING NEW TOOLS, ACROSS SECTORS

+3.4 (Objective C): Acc elerate the uptake of new medicines, regimens, and diagnostics using the in close collaboration with TB REACH and Stop TB Partnerships Working medicines Indicator Country uptake of bedaquiline, delamanid (DLM), and new pediatric formulations, ("uptake").
+Definition Uptake is defined as new medicines/regimens introduced in GDF priority countries (26 priority countries for delamanid, 25 bedaquiline and pediatrics via GDF).
+5 GDF will also report the volume or estimated number of new treatments supplied to priority countries.
+Rationale for use KPI focuses on GDF role in providing access to new tools to facilitate expedited introduction (medicines, regimens,) as they become available/recommended.
 How it is measured Indicator would be tracked separately across three areas: pediatric formulations, bedaquiline, and delamanid as a ratio : # GDF priority countries that have received new TB medicines / # GDF priority countries.
-4 GDF will also report the estimated number of new treatments supplied to countries for bedaquiline and delamanid and the volume of pediatric formulations supplied to countries.
-Baseline and Target(s) Baseline (2015): Bedaquiline: 11/25; DLM: 0/25; Pediatrics 0/26 Targets: Bedaquiline: 2016 (20/25); 2017-2020 (25/25) Delamanid: 2016 (10/25); 2017(15/25); 2018-2020 (25/25); Pediatrics: Data source 2016 (12/26); 2017 (24/26); 2018-2020 (26/26) The GDF Order Management System data For bedaquiline and delamanid, the denominator may change with changes in Global Fund eligibility.
+6 GDF will also report the estimated number of new treatments supplied to countries for bedaquiline and delamanid and the volume of pediatric formulations supplied to countries.
+Baseline (2015): Bedaquiline: 11/25; Delamanid: 0/26; Pediatrics 0/25 Baseline and Targets: Target(s) Bedaquiline: 2016 (20/25); 2017-2020 (25/25) Delamanid: 2016 (10/26); 2017(15/26); 2018-2020 (26/26); Pediatrics: 2016 (12/25); 2017 (24/25); 2018-2020 (25/25) Data source The GDF Order Management System data Limitations For bedaquiline and delamanid, the denominator may change with changes in Global Fund eligibility.
 GDF has more in-country influence in formulation changes than new drug or regimen introduction as the latter require national guideline and policy changes typically out of the remit of GDF.
-GDF currently has insufficient advanced intelligence on WHO Limitations guideline changes to prepare suppliers or countries in advance.
+GDF currently has insufficient advanced intelligence on WHO guideline changes to prepare suppliers or countries in advance.
 Bedaquiline and delamanid uptake is back-calculated from procurement data with the assumption that a 6-month purchase is the equivalent of 1 patient treatment.
 If countries treat people with bedaquiline or delamanid for more than 6 months, we will overestimate the number of people treated.
 Back-calculation of pediatric treatments is not possible and progress will be reported in volumes purchased, not treatments.

-3 GDF priority countries: Afghanistan, Bangladesh, Cambodia, Dem Rep Congo, Ethiopia, India, Indonesia, Kazakhstan, Kenya, Kyrgyzstan, Malawi, Mozambique, Myanmar, Nigeria, Pakistan, Philippines, S Africa, S Sudan, Tajikistan, Tanzania, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia, Zimbabwe.
+5 GDF priority countries: Afghanistan, Bangladesh, Cambodia, Dem Rep Congo, Ethiopia, India, Indonesia, Kazakhstan, Kenya, Kyrgyzstan, Malawi, Mozambique, Myanmar, Nigeria, Pakistan, Philippines, S Africa, S Sudan, Tajikistan, Tanzania, Uganda, Ukraine, Uzbekistan, Viet Nam, Zambia, Zimbabwe.